Notes on the Geography of Peninsular India: Hyderabad: Paigah Tombs

 Apart from the family of the nizam, the highest ranking nobles in princely Hyderabad were the Paigah nobles.
 "Paigah" is not a family name; it's Farsi for "footstool."
 An English equivalent might be "right-hand man," though that phrase has a casual tone far removed from the refinements of the Hyderabadi court.
 The Paigah tombs are perhaps the most beautiful things in Hyderabad today.

-The tombs are about three miles east of Char Minar, in what is now a suburban district.
+The tombs are about three miles east of Char Minar and in what is now a suburban district.
 Twenty years ago, they were neglected and taken over by squatters, but now the government has taken an interest in their preservation.
 We're on the tomb grounds here, looking at a subsidiary group of tombs called Ghansi Miyan.
-It gives some sense of what the complex looked like 20 years ago.
+It gives some sense of what the complex looked in 1980.

 Especially with the squatters who have moved in.